the seduction

 and there's more. want a "near player" list for AI updates? add near_next[], near_prev[]. want a "needs render" list for culling? add render_next[], render_prev[].

-each entity can be a member of multiple linked lists simultaneously without storing multiple pointers per object. the lists are external to the data.
+each entity can be a member of multiple linked lists simultaneously. the lists are external to the data.

 // Entity 47 is simultaneously in: